-- Shifting Lenses to Deepen Reflection and Connection in Human Sexuality Education with Lauren Lichty PhD, Emily Parks & Amy Nelson RN, MSN
+- Shifting Lenses to Deepen Reflection and Connection in Human Sexuality Education with Lauren Lichty PhD, & Emily Parks

-- What Does the Counseling Field Say about Sexuality?: A Content Analysis with Robert Zeglin, PhD, NCC, LMHC, Danielle Niemela & Melissa Vandenberg
+- What Does the Counseling Field Say about Sexuality?: A Content Analysis with Robert Zeglin, PhD, NCC, LMHC & Danielle Niemela